jdglaser/fcmc-site/docs/lands/inviting_friends.md

 /lands leave <name_of_land>
 ```

 and press `ENTER`.
-You will not be considered a `Visitor` in that land.
+You will now be considered a `Visitor` in that land.

 ## Managing Roles and Priveleges in your Land

 ### Default Roles

-There are default roles that exist when you create your land.
+There are default roles that exist when you create a land.
 These roles cannot be deleted.
 You can still [manage flags](#granting-priveleges-to-a-role) for these roles (except the `Owner` role).

-+ `Owner` - The owner of land - this is the person who created the land, or the person who had land ownership transferred to them when the previous owner left the land.
++ `Owner` - The owner of the land - this is the person who created the land, or the person who had land ownership transferred to them when the previous owner left the land.
+Only one member can have this role for a single land at any given time.
 Flags **cannot** be edited for the owner role.
+Members cannot be promoted to this role, unless the current owner [leaves the land](claiming_land.md#leave-your-land)
 + `Member` - Anyone who is `/trusted` in this land receives this role by default.
-+ `Visitor` - Anyone who is not `/trusted` in your land.
++ `Visitor` - Anyone who is not `/trusted` in your land has this role.

 ### Adding a New Role